 We want our campuses to be inviting, secure and comfortable environments for all.
 We recognise that increasing opportunities for anyone who wants to engage with our campus community and facilities is a benefit to everyone.

-The University has developed an app (available as a mobile app for students and as a desktop version) designed to provide you with directions from one building to another on campus.
-You can also get directions to particular rooms and it's linked to DisabledGo's website so you can get information on building access.
+The University has developed an app (available as a desktop version and as a mobile app for students) to provide you with directions from one building to another and covers buildings on all three of our campuses.
+You can also get directions to particular rooms and it's linked to AccessAbles's website so you can get information on building access.

 - Navigate campus with ease using maps and directions to University buildings and rooms

-- Check out the physical access features of location
+- Check out the physical access features of locations via AccessAble guides

 - If you are a student you can check your timetable on the go